stitionai/devika/README.md

 ## Configuration

-Devika requires certain configuration settings and API keys to function properly. use the `sample.config.toml` file and create `config.toml`:
+Devika requires certain configuration settings and API keys to function properly:

+when you first time run Devika, it will create a `config.toml` file for you in the root directory.
+You can configure the following settings in the settings page via UI:

 - STORAGE
    - `SQLITE_DB`: The path to the SQLite database file for storing Devika's data.